League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 });
 ```

-**NOTE: You can override if you want  adefault effect if you want (is not advisable but you can), here a example :**
+**NOTE: You can override if you want a default effect (is not advisable but you can), here a example :**

 ```
 Hooks.once('setup', function () {